 Chợ Hoà Bình – Peace market

-Chợ Hoà Bình–also known as Chợ Giời, or Chợ Trời (Heaven market)–specialises in new and secondhand car parts, motorbike parts, sound systems, electronics and just about every tool under the sun.
+Chợ Hoà Bình–also known as Chợ Giời, or Chợ Trời (Heaven market)–specializes in new and secondhand car parts, motorbike parts, sound systems, electronics and just about every tool under the sun.
 If you need to fix or customize something this is the place to go.
-The size of the market and the range of wares are absolutely astounding – its neigh on impossible for any handyman or handywoman to walk out empty handed, clutching anything from a cellphone cover to a drill bit.
+The size of the market and the range of wares are absolutely astounding – its neigh on impossible for any handyman or handywoman to walk out empty-handed, clutching anything from a cellphone cover to a drill bit.

 The market covers a vast area, with shops and stalls sprawled over several streets.
-Some of its alleyways are unbelieveably narrow, but that doesn’t stop the motorbike shoppers–they maneuver through with ease nonetheless.
+Some of its alleyways are unbelievably narrow, but that doesn’t stop the motorbike shoppers–they maneuver through with ease nonetheless.

 Location and times

 Chợ Hoà Bình opens early, at around 7am, and stall vendors don’t start packing up until 5pm with some remaining open even longer.
 Bear in mind, though, the customary Vietnamese lunchtime siesta from 1 to 2pm: quite a few traders won’t be open at that time.
 Early afternoon, though, is a great time to visit if you want to avoid the traffic chaos.

 The best way to visit the market is to take a tour with Viet Tracks.
 We can help you find what you need and negotiate respectable prices.
 For those who’d like to discover it on their own, it’s located near the start of Phố Huế Street.
 Take the first right and you will mostly see sound system shops, several streets and alleys to the left are where the maze begins.
 You’ll soon find yourself surrounded by rusty old sprockets, power tools and colourful buckets of grease that look like flavoured ice cream.